If you or your child has signs or symptoms of mumps, the doctor is likely to:

 - Wear an athletic supporter and use cold compresses to ease the pain of tender testicles.

 - Avoid foods that require lots of chewing.
-Instead, try broth-based soups or soft foods, such as mashed potatoes or cooked oatmeal, for nourishment.
+Try broth-based soups or soft foods, such as mashed potatoes or oatmeal.

 - Avoid sour foods, such as citrus fruits or juices, which stimulate saliva production.